Apply to be a part of Cheltenham Literature Festival

 Charging into its 6th year in Cheltenham, the crawl was created in San Francisco in 2004 and now in Boston, Brooklyn, Portland, Chicago, New Zealand and beyond, Lit Crawl blends a bar crawl with bookish content held in some surprising spots around town.
 Thousands of Festival-goers join us in record stores, barbershops, graveyards and all manner of cafés, bookshops and bars to sample everything from flash fiction to ghost stories, music to comedy, pop-up readings to spoken word.

-Voicebox is an exciting new venue at the heart of the Literature Festival village that will create a destination for young people to spend free time and share ideas.
-A visually striking, Instagrammable space, Voicebox will be home to free, pop-up events with the best young talent across fiction, the arts, politics and lifestyle, exploring everything from spoken word to mental health and activism.
-Through free, short-form and drop-in content, Voicebox will offer a snapshot of the writers, thinkers and influencers in the ticketed Cheltenham programme as well as amplify new voices talking about the global ideas and issues that are important to young people right now.
+VOICEBOX is an exciting new programme that creates a destination for young people to spend free time and share ideas.
+A visually striking, Instagrammable space at the heart of the Literature Festival village, VOICEBOX is home to free, pop-up events with the best young talent across fiction, the arts, politics, lifestyle and beyond, exploring everything from spoken word to mental health and activism.
+Through free, short-form and drop-in content, VOICEBOX offers a snapshot of the writers and creatives appearing in the ticketed Festival programme, as well as amplifying new voices talking about the global ideas and issues that are important to young people right now.

 A unifying theme across the VOICEBOX programme, Hear My Voice represents the ethos of the project: a place for young people to share, talk about and debate ideas, trends and topics that are important to them, as well as hear from, work with and be inspired by some of the best emerging and established writers and artists out there today.
 Through VOICEBOX, we want to showcase the brave, fresh, original voices who are changing the conversation.
 If that’s you, please get in touch!